AI Data Operations · Pricing Intelligence 2026

 Multi-Class Complexity

-Datasets with 20+ classes are significantly harder to annotate consistently than single-class tasks — boundary ambiguity increases exponentially with class count.
+Datasets with 20+ classes are significantly harder to annotate consistently — boundary ambiguity increases exponentially with class count, driving up both annotation and QA time.

 Lower Impact